Brown's Hotel (Catskills): Bankruptcy and condominium conversion

-The Brown family was unable to survive the economic downturn.
+The Brown's Hotel was unable to survive the economic downturn.
 In July 1988, Lillian Brown filed for Chapter 11 bankruptcy citing US $11.7 million in debt and assets of US $21.5 million.
 The Times Herald-Record, a local newspaper in the Tri-State area, gave an optimistic report in early September 1988 heralding the Catskills’ best summer in years.
 Catskills Resort Association president Paul Carlucci predicted that Brown's would rebound from its difficulties.
 Brown's Hotel president Bruce Turiansky was equally encouraged.
 The hotel that had blossomed into a 570-room mountain retreat closed for the season on November 11, 1988.
 It would never reopen.

 Eighteen days later, all buildings on the property were sold at a foreclosure auction with 160 acres of land for US $5.3 million to Brooklyn-based Vista Environments Inc. President Rubin Margules, a real-estate developer, had planned to continue operating the facility as a hotel.
 The sale was used to pay a US $5.2 million mortgage debt.

 Renovation finally began in 1997.
 The resort was converted into the 396-unit Grandview Palace condominiums.
 The swimming pools, tennis courts, miniature golf course, chapel, synagogue, and the bar were all preserved.
 Even the Jerry Lewis theater remained intact, but the former hotel's restaurant remained closed.
 The property attracted a diverse crowd of inhabitants, some seeking weekend residences and others moving in for good as the renovation seemed promising with nearly 75% of the units being sold in the first few years.